Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era: Deep Learning for Trajectory Data Mining

-As illustrated in Figure~\ref{fig:lbsn}, \textit{within location-based service systems, the critical tasks of recommendation entail two aspects: travel and friend recommendations.
-Travel recommendation aims to provide users with suitable routes based on their travel constraints and preferences.
-Friend recommendation, on the other hand, aims to infer social relationships and recommend potential acquaintances of interest based on users' mobility patterns and behaviors}.
-By analyzing individual or group historical trajectory data, social connections, and potential needs, the goal is to offer precise recommendations to enhance users' travel experiences and social interactions.
+As illustrated in Figure~\ref{fig:lbsn}, critical tasks within location-based service systems (LBSN) encompass travel and friend recommendations. \textit{Travel recommendation aims to provide suitable routes based on user constraints and preferences.
+Friend recommendation infers social relationships and suggests potential acquaintances based on user mobility patterns and behaviors.} Analyzing historical trajectory data, social connections, and potential needs is key to delivering precise recommendations that enhance user travel and social interactions.

-\textbf{Travel Recommendation.} \textit{The primary objective of travel recommendation is to generate a series of POI plans for specific travelers based on their particular constraints, such as duration, origin, and destination points, and the number of attractions to visit}.
-Traditionally, travel recommendation has also been referred to as travel query and planning, aiming to maximize user satisfaction by solving the orientation problem to plan trips.
-The core idea involves combining POIs and trajectories using heuristic methods.
-Typically, this categorization includes five methods: search-based, probability-based, biomimetic-based, clustering-based, and constraint-based~\cite{zhang2024survey}, many of which have roots in the field of robotic pathfinding.
+\textbf{Travel Recommendation.} \textit{The primary objective of travel recommendation is to generate POI sequences tailored to specific traveler constraints, such as duration, origin, destination, and visitation targets}.
+Traditionally termed travel query and planning, this domain seeks to maximize user satisfaction by solving the orienteering problem.
+The core methodology employs heuristics to integrate POIs with trajectories.
+These approaches generally fall into five categories: search-based, probability-based, biomimetic-based, clustering-based, and constraint-based methods~\cite{zhang2024survey}, many of which originate from robotic pathfinding.